Nanssss/nextcloud-on-docker/README.md

 - Reset to a clean configuration: `sudo ufw reset`

 ## Set-up 2FA

+### On Nextcloud

+You can easily add 2FA on your nextcloud-server.
+To do this, connect with your admin account, go in applications, and look for TOTP...

+### On your server

 If you want even more security, you can set-up 2FA with Google Authenticator for example.